microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcprovisioningpolicy-apply.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Apply the current [provisioning policy](../resources/cloudpcprovisioningpolicy.md) configuration to all Cloud PC devices under a specified policy.
-Currently, you can only change the region.
+Currently, the region is the only policy setting that you can apply.

 ## Permissions